How many ucas points for epq

 The completion of the EPQ within the set timescale is another factor affecting UCAS points.
 Students who successfully complete their projects on time demonstrate good time-management skills and a strong work ethic.
 This can lead to an increase in UCAS points awarded as it reflects the ability to work independently and meet deadlines.

-See also How many pubs in whitby
+See also How many days until 27th august 2023

 The Assessment Criteria